Skip to main content

 So, before you move along and try to find another course in it's place, try the waitlist.
 Disclaimer: We still encourage you to register for other courses to meet scholarship and financial aid requirements in case the waitlist does not work out in your favor.
 If/when you receive a notice that a course you've waitlisted has opened up, you then have the option to drop your "back-up plan."

-For more information on how to waitlist a course, please watch this video:
+For more information on how to waitlist a course, please click this link: Banner-9-How-to-Waitlist-Final.pdf

 Aggie Schedule Builder is a quick and easy tool to use to register for classes with multiple sections and when you're building your schedule from scratch.
 One of it's greatest strengths is that it sorts out all time conflicts for you.
 Additionally, it will give you a glimpse of what your schedule will look like prior to completing Registration.